reisir/tools/pages/04.vegas-pro/masking/default.md

 ![tick "mask" and select the mask layer](masklayer.png) [row]

-Select the Anchor Creation Tool [i=vppen/] to initiate your mask add new anchor points.
+Select the Anchor Creation Tool [i=vppen/] to initiate your mask and add new anchor points.
 Clicking on already existing anchor points with the Anchor Deleting Tool[i=vpdelete/] will delete them.
 To move around, select [i=vpedit/].

 You can also drag any of your anchoir point to another location by selecting the Normal Edit Tool [i=vpedit/] and dragging it to where you want.